-A person with memory loss due to Alzheimer’s or another form of dementia still retains many abilities — including the capacity for joy and purpose.
-That’s why our Evanston memory care neighborhood, Foster Pavilion, puts each resident’s personhood first.
-Our expert staff, family and friends form a supportive community that creates opportunities for residents to be themselves.
-To make friends and make a difference.
-And the freedom to grow, develop and have fun.
+A person with memory loss due to Alzheimer’s disease or another form of dementia still retains many abilities — including the capacity for joy and purpose.
+That’s why our Evanston Memory Care neighborhood, Foster Pavilion, puts each resident’s personhood first.
+Our expert staff, family members, and friends form a supportive community that creates opportunities for residents to be themselves; to make friends and make a difference; and the freedom to grow, develop, and have fun.

-Our memory care facility near Chicago offers a full calendar of activities to improve quality of life.
-These include outdoor activities, exercise, opportunities for spiritual reflection, and proven memory care programs, all specifically geared to engage those needing dementia care in Evanston, IL.
+Our Memory Care within our community near Chicago offers a full calendar of activities to improve quality of life.
+These include outdoor activities, exercise, opportunities for spiritual reflection, and proven Memory Care programs, all specifically geared to engage those needing dementia care in Evanston, IL.

-Never 2 Late (iN2L), is a technology system that adapts activities to each resident’s abilities, helps increase cognitive stimulation, and enhances family involvement.
-MUSIC & MEMORY® lets us create customized playlists for each resident, prompting memories and bringing joy.
-Songs by Heart is a memory care music therapy program that lets residents and professional singers make music together.
+iN2L is a technology system that adapts activities to each resident’s abilities, helps increase cognitive stimulation, and enhances family involvement.
+Music & Memory lets us create customized playlists for each resident, prompting memories and bringing joy to their lives.
+Songs by Heart is a Memory Care music therapy program that enables residents and professional singers to make music together.

 Our open kitchen and dining room create a calming environment that encourages choice and interaction.
 Snacks are provided throughout the day.

 Private rooms combine safety and comfort

 Each room has a private restroom, phone, and individual thermostat.
 Closets provide personal space for clothes and belongings.